AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 Please refer [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for more details.

-## DROPBOX
+## Dropbox

-PDF Services APIs can connect with the DROPBOX using pre-signed URLs for downloading and uploading the files to and from Dropbox location without the need for any credentials or access tokens.
+PDF Services APIs can connect with the Dropbox using pre-signed URLs for downloading and uploading the files to and from Dropbox location without the need for any credentials or access tokens.

 Please refer here for [downloading](https://www.dropbox.com/developers/documentation/http/documentation#files-get_temporary_link) and [uploading](https://www.dropbox.com/developers/documentation/http/documentation#files-get_temporary_upload_link) files from dropbox.